Neurological Disorders in Adults

 What are the most common neurological disorders that exist and their risk factors?

 Hundreds of neurological conditions exist, maybe even more; these disorders range in severity and symptoms.
 The symptoms can even differ from one individual to the next, some cause more severe symptoms than others, but any issue that affects the brain is bound to be an issue.
 Treatment plans exist that help individuals with these conditions get better, manage their disorders, and improve their general quality of life.
-Some of the most common neurological disorders include:
+Some of the most common neurological disorders, especially in adults, include:

 • smoking,